-What is the link between menopause and chronic fatigue syndrome, and how can I treat it?Endocrinology Women's Health Gynaecology Psychiatry Mental Health
+What is the link between menopause and chronic fatigue syndrome, and how can I treat it?Hormonal Conditions Women's Health Gynaecology Psychiatry Mental Health

 I’m a 53 year old woman who has gone through menopause already.
 I have been suffering from extreme tiredness/sleepiness/exhaustion for a long while, which is seriously restricting my life.
 I've had all sorts of tests and check ups, which were normal.
 I’m wondering if it could be chronic fatigue syndrome (CFS).
 What is the link between menopause and chronic fatigue syndrome?

 I am sorry to hear that these symptoms have been so troubling for you and affecting your quality of life.

 Chronic fatigue syndrome is usually diagnosed when no other medical conditions or causes can be found for a person's symptoms of excessive tiredness/fatigue.
 This sounds like it may be consistent with the symptoms you are going through.